-After Danksharding and further rollup upgrades, there is expectation fees will go down even further, possibly 1000x.
-As Polynya, and expert on L2 protocols, says, "It's going to be negligible cost for rollups to settle on Ethereum, and the DA space will continue expanding progressively with Danksharding post-4844.
+Because these rollups have the capacity to compress thousands, and eventually millions of transactions into single proofs, I find it hard to believe ETH will ever become hyper-deflationary from fee-burning.
+After EIP-4844 and Danksharding, the cost for rollups to settle on Ethereum will drop over 100x [24].
+Rollups are already going to drop fees 1000x+, and with these future Ethereum upgrades that is going to go down potentially another 1000x.
+As Polynya, and expert on L2 protocols, says, "It's going to be negligible cost for rollups to settle on Ethereum, and the DA space will continue expanding progressively with danksharding post-4844.
 Ethereum will simply fade into an invisible security provider for rollups."

-Although costs are going to decrease to nearly 0 for a simple wallet transfer, if the world is indeed powered by smart contracts in a decade there is the potential for millions of transactions per second.
-I think it is reasonable to assume a slightly deflationary or inflationary supply into perpetuity, so long ETH + L2s remains the highest security per unit cost solution for smart contracts.
+Although costs are going to decrease to nearly 0, if the world is indeed powered by smart contracts in a decade there is the potential for millions of transactions per second.
+I think it is reasonable to assume a fixed or slightly deflationary supply into perpetuity, so long ETH + L2s remains the highest security per unit cost solution for smart contracts.
 Ultimately, Ethereum failed to scale fast enough with plasma, sidechains, or sharding.
 Where Sirer is correct is from a business standpoint, the potential value capture of Ethereum has been impacted immensely by its failure to scale, and now being reliant on L2s.
 In terms of the performance of a modular Ethereum and costs for end users, I see no problems.